 Soy yogurt is made by combining soy milk with vegan bacterial strains.
 It may have a slight beany taste that puts off some people, but it lacks lactose, making it a great choice for those who are lactose intolerant.
 Unlike dairy yogurt, the soy version is naturally low in saturated fat and contains energy-boosting iron.
 It also contains phytoestrogens, estrogen-like compounds that may improve bone health and offer a number of heart-health perks, such as keeping cholesterol levels in check.

-Two separate 2009 studies published in the American Journal of Clinical Nutrition reported that soy consumption was protective against prostate and breast cancer.
+American Journal of Clinical Nutrition reported that soy consumption was protective against prostate and breast cancer.
 Large amounts of sugar may be added to cover the unmistakable soy flavor.
 When possible, choose lower-sugar brands, as well as certified organic, which use non-genetically modified soybeans.

 Kefir